rajnigupta76/r1-connect-demo-iOS/README.md

 ### i.
 Automatic Events

-The R1 Connect SDK will automatically capture some generic events, but in order to get the most meaningful data on how users interact with your app the SDK.
-These events are triggered when the state of the application is changed and, therefore, they do not require any additional code to be written in the app in order to work out of the box:
+The R1 Connect SDK will automatically capture some generic events in order to get the most meaningful data on how users interact with your app.
+These events are triggered when the state of the application is changed, and therefore do not require any additional code to work out of the box:

 **Launch** - emitted when the app starts